yemyatthein/TimeDistPy/README.md

+#TimeDistPy
-#TimeDistPy (Timely Distribution of Data in Python)

-This tool allows you view the data that has an active period.
+TimeDistPy (Timely Distribution of Data in Python) allows you view the data that has an active period.
 An example would be a software outsourcing company that has many projects it developed, wants to see the time-oriented view of how much they make in a certain period.
-Assume the data is with the schema of
+Assume the company has projects data as follows in some data store.

+## Input data

 PROJECT_NAME | START_DATE | END_DATE | PROJECT_PROFIT
 -------------|------------|----------|---------------